-While not every person with PD will develop psychosis or its symptoms, it can still be a frightening thought.
+While not every person with PD will develop A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions. or its symptoms, it can still be a frightening thought.
 But what does it really mean?
 Like Margaret, sometimes it can be caused by a change in medication or other risk factors.

 Find out why people with PD might experience symptoms and how to treat and cope with it in our new book, Psychosis: A Mind Guide to Parkinson’s Disease.
 Learn more about psychosis and read stories that can remind you that you are not alone on this Parkinson’s journey.
 Psychosis also includes these tips for people with Parkinson’s and tips for caregivers: